 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Mar 21, 2017, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 21, 2017.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 With award space in Business Class on American Airlines flights hard to score, especially on long international flights, upgrades are an alternative if you want to sit up front.
 While they’re not as cheap as a good Saver award ticket, you’re often better off than paying for a Business or First Class ticket outright.

 The AAdvantage® upgrade system can be confusing if you haven’t flown them for many years, so here’s a primer on how to get an upgrade using your miles or AAdvantage® elite status.

 In this article

 - What if your upgrade doesn’t clear before check-in?

 - How to book an upgrade

 American Airlines has four different ways to upgrade: using miles, Systemwide Upgrades for Executive Platinum (which are the most coveted because they can be used on any AA flight), 500-mile upgrades for elite members, and Complimentary Upgrades, which are automatic upgrades that don’t require miles or any sort of certificate.
 Here’s a quick summary:

 |Who gets them?||When can they clear?||What routes are eligible?||How many are needed for an upgrade?|